Gauged Linear Sigma Model in Geometric Phases. I: Moduli Spaces of Stable -Spin Curves

 \end{enumerate}

 \end{defn}

-\begin{rem} {\rm (Minimality of the local group)} We require that the orbifold structures are the markings or nodes of $\Sigma_{\mc C}$ are {\it minimal} in the following sense.
-Take a local chart of $L_{\mc C}$ at a marking $z_a$ \beqn ({\mb D}_\epsilon \times {\mb C}, {\mb Z}_{r_a}) \eeqn where the action of ${\mb Z}_{r_a}$ on the ${\mb C}$-factor has weight $n_a$.
-Then the isomorphism $\varphi_{\mc C}: L_{\mc C}^{\otimes r} \simeq K_{{\mc C}, \tt{log}}$ implies that $rm_a/ r_a$ is an integer, hence there exists an integer $m_a \in \{0, 1, \ldots, r-1\}$ such that \beqn \frac{ n_a}{r_a} = \frac{m_a}{r}. \eeqn We require that $n_a$ and $r_a$ are coprime.
+\begin{rem} {\rm (Minimality of the local group)} We require that the orbifold structures are the markings or nodes of ${\mc C}$ are {\it minimal} in the following sense.
+Take a local chart of $L_{\mc C}$ at a marking $z_a$ \beqn ({\mb D} \times {\mb C}, {\mb Z}_{r_a}) \eeqn where the action of ${\mb Z}_{r_a}$ on the ${\mb C}$-factor has weight $n_a$.
+Then the isomorphism $\varphi_{\mc C}: L_{\mc C}^{\otimes r} \cong K_{{\mc C}, {\rm log}}$ implies that $r n_a/ r_a$ is an integer, hence there exists an integer $m_a \in \{0, 1, \ldots, r-1\}$ such that \beqn \frac{ n_a}{r_a} = \frac{m_a}{r}. \eeqn By abuse of notations, the integer $m_a$ is also called the {\it monodromy} of the $r$-spin structure at $z_a$.
+We require that $n_a$ and $r_a$ are coprime.
 Similar requirement is imposed for nodes.
 In other words, the group generated by the monodromies of $L_{\mc C}$ at a marking or a node is the same as the local group of the orbifold curve at that marking or node.
 In particular, when the monodromy of $L_{\mc C}$ is trivial, the marking or node is not a strict orbifold point. \end{rem}